FLUX-SE/odoo-api-client/README.md

 This library will allow you to :

- * Generate PHP model classes based on the info available into your Odoo database to ease your calls to the API
+ * Generate PHP model classes based on the info available into your own Odoo database to ease your calls to the API
  * Send requests to your Odoo instance through the JSON-RPC or the XML-RPC API
  * Make raw requests like [Ripcord](https://github.com/poef/ripcord) was doing it but using newer libs like :
     * `php-http/httplug` to make http requests
-    * `symfony/serializer` to handle the XML-RPC format and to transform resulting array to dedicated object classes.
+    * `symfony/serializer` to handle the JSON/XML-RPC format and to transform resulting array to dedicated object classes.

 ## Installation